louis-she/minetorch/README.md

 pip install minetorch
 ```

-## Minetorch X Google Sheets
+## MineTorch X Google Sheets

-Minetorch can easily work with Google Sheets.
+MineTorch can easily work with Google Sheets.
 To step up, you should have a Google account and, if you are in China, a proxy.

-This is the [demo sheet](https://docs.google.com/spreadsheets/d/1SkS1NWdn1gyrSTbtDRCFUeEsE8dHBJkH0W391bOIGB4/edit#gid=0) that produced with Minetorch training on MNIST dataset.
+This is the [demo sheet](https://docs.google.com/spreadsheets/d/1SkS1NWdn1gyrSTbtDRCFUeEsE8dHBJkH0W391bOIGB4/edit#gid=0) that produced with MineTorch training on MNIST dataset.

 ![](./images/sheet.png)